 Fundamental principles and problems in the sociological analysis of the structure and dynamics of modern society.

 This course is designed to provide you with an introduction to the academic discipline of sociology.
 Upon completion of the course, you should have a familiarity with: a) the major subfields of sociology; b) the principal methods of data gathering and analysis used in sociological research; and c) some of the most important contributions made by sociologists to social theory.
-An effort will be made to keep the topics covered relevant to contemporary social issues and our day-to-day lives as members of United States society.
-In addition, and consistent with the requirements for an SU credit through this course, we will be paying special attention to the intersection of human societies with the environment and natural resources upon which we are all our dependent for our survival.
+An effort will be made to keep the topics covered relevant to contemporary social issues with a particular focus on the nexus of environment and society.